-Roy Baynes is Senior Vice President and Head, Global Clinical Development and Chief Medical Officer at Merck Sharp & Dohme (MSD).
-He was previously Senior Vice President of Oncology, Inflammation and Respiratory Therapeutics at Gilead Sciences and prior to that was Vice President Global Clinical Development and Therapeutic Area (TA) Head for Hematology / Oncology, at Amgen Inc. He graduated as a Medical Doctor and obtained a Master of Medicine and Doctor of Philosophy from the University of the Witwatersrand, Johannesburg, South Africa.
+Roy Baynes is Senior Vice President Global Clinical Development and Chief Medical Officer at Merck Research Laboratories in Rahway, New Jersey.
+He was previously Senior Vice President of Oncology, Inflammation and Respiratory Therapeutics at Gilead Sciences and prior to that was Vice President Global Clinical Development and Therapeutic Area (TA) Head for Hematology / Oncology, at Amgen Inc. In the early years of his tenure at Amgen before becoming TA head of Hematology / Oncology in Clinical Development he was TA head for Hematology / Oncology in Global Medical Affairs.
+He graduated as a Medical Doctor and obtained a Master of Medicine and Doctor of Philosophy from the University of the Witwatersrand, Johannesburg, South Africa.
 He has had a long and distinguished career in the haematology-oncology-and stem cell transplantation fields, including drug development, basic research, clinical practice, clinical research, teaching and administration.
 He is a member of many international societies, including the American Society of Hematology (ASH) and the American Society of Clinical Oncology (ASCO), and has authored some 150 publications.
 He has been recurrently named among America’s top physicians.
 Before joining Amgen in 2002, he was the Charles Martin Professor of Cancer Research at the Barbara Ann Karmanos Cancer Institute, an NCI designated Comprehensive Cancer Center, at Wayne State University, Detroit, Michigan, USA.

 John joined Kite in February 2015 and is currently a Senior Director in the Department of Translational Medicine.
 John leads the Cell Therapy Clinical Pharmacology group and also supports or leads biomarker activities related to clinical development of Kite’s CAR T-cell pipeline.
 At Kite, John has led the development of a biomarker strategy and has also built an effective translational team to support the clinical development of axicabtagene ciloleucel/KTE-C19 and KTE-X19.
 During this time, John’s team has contributed directly to the US and European approval of axicabtagene ciloleucel through pharmacokinetic and pharmacodynamic evaluation of this product.
 Among many achievements at Kite, John has represented Kite through external scientific presentations and collaborative manuscripts with leading academic researchers such as Dr. Steven Rosenberg and Dr. James Kochenderfer at the National Cancer Institute.
 Scientific accomplishments include the discovery of novel metrics to characterize CAR T cells based on their functionality, novel biomarker knowledge of how CAR T cells work in the clinic, mechanistic information on CAR-related toxicities, novel insights into the biology of the tumor immune microenvironment, including immune checkpoints, and the pivotal role of IL-15 in the context of CAR T-cell function.